jamieqianhui/jamieqianhui.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 ```

-# Determine previous month of current period based on Today's date to enter 'refPeriod' Parameter
+#### 4. Determine the previous month of current period based on Today's date to enter 'refPeriod' Parameter

 ```python
 import pandas as pd
 today = pd.to_datetime('today')